-Well now we are getting to the point of this blog.
+Well, now we are getting to the point of this blog.
 Sure, Warby Parker, Casper (Target just chucked $75m at them) etc are all doing well, but they aren’t the only ones.
-There are a tonne of people depending on how you look at it, and areas you might not have thought of.
+There is a tonne of people depending on how you look at it, and areas you might not have thought of.

 A boffin called Teddy Citrin at Greycroft blew his weekend(s) building this glorious page.
 Why?

 We at Greycroft are very excited about new direct-to-consumer brands.
 In 2016, only 12% of retail transactions happened online, while eCommerce represented a whopping 42% of all retail sales growth.
 We believe this growth will continue to accelerate.
 Meanwhile, legacy brands which have traditionally sold through third parties are realizing that they don’t know their customers and they are getting undercut by new entrants that can improve the value chain and customer experience by going direct.

 So, how do you read this thing?
 Take it away Teddy:

 The direct to consumer landscape illustrated above should help illuminate why certain categories are more or less appealing to us than others.
 Let’s use contact lenses and our recent investment in Hubble as an example of how we would use this landscape to determine why a market could be compelling for a DTC startup.